Petemab/vue.js_hackathon/readme.md

 Clicking on the pin brings the user to a page with information about both the place and the book:
 * The Google Maps API returns the place location and a photo of the place.
-* The Wikipedia API returns a short description of the place and a summary of the book.
+* The Wikipedia API returns a short description of the place and a note about the book.
 * The Pan Macmillan API returns a short excerpt (usually the first chapter) of the book.

 ![Show Page](src/assets/images/britainbythebook1.png)